[Click Here to download our whitepaper "Using Membranes for Gas Exchange." (PDF)]

-Hollow fiber membranes are typically packaged in membrane modules in which thousands of hollow fibers are bundled in a very compact volume and sealed or potted within a housing as shown in the figure below.
-Consequently, the sum of the surface area of each individual hollow fiber membrane constitutes the total membrane area for the module, and it becomes apparent how it is possible to achieve high membrane surface densities with hollow fiber membranes.
+Hollow fiber membranes are typically packaged in membrane gas exchangers or membrane modules in which thousands of hollow fibers are bundled in a very compact volume and sealed or potted within a housing as shown in the figure below.
+Consequently, the sum of the surface area of each individual hollow fiber membrane constitutes the total membrane area for the gas exchanger (or module), and it becomes apparent how it is possible to achieve high membrane surface densities with hollow fiber membranes.

 Membrane modules and gas exchangers will typically have an inlet and an outlet port in fluid communication with the inside of all the hollow fibers (also known as tube side) which are manifolded at both ends of the fiber bundle.
-Similarly the membrane modules will have one or more ports in fluid communication to the outside of the hollow fibers or the shell side.
+Similarly the membrane gas exchanger module will have one or more ports in fluid communication to the outside of the hollow fibers or the shell side.

-PermSelect® silicone membrane modules can be used for liquid contacting and gas separation applications.
-The side of the hollow fiber membranes (shell or tube) in which a gas or liquid should flow will depend on the specific application for the membrane module, and is selected to maximize membrane module performance.
+PermSelect® silicone membrane gas exchanger and modules can be used for liquid contacting and gas separation applications.
+The side of the hollow fiber membranes (shell or tube) in which a gas or liquid should flow will depend on the specific application for the membrane gas exchanger, and is selected to maximize membrane module performance.
 For example, as shown in the figure below, in membrane gas separation a feed mixture of gases enters the membrane module through the inlet port to the tube side and flows through the inside of the hollow fiber membranes.
 The gas species in the mixture with higher permeability will transfer at a greater rate across the walls of hollow fiber membranes leaving behind the less permeable species.
 The transferred gas is referred to as the permeate.
 In the shell side, a vacuum can be applied or a sweep gas (or liquid) can flow therein to carry away the permeate.
 Exiting the outlet of the tube side is the retentate which constitutes a gas mixture with a higher concentration of the less permeable gas species.